Sz3yan/SZ3YAN/README.md

 ### HAI HAI 👋🏻

-#### A Intern CyberSecurity Engineer by day ☼ and a Student by night ☾
+#### A CyberSecurity Engineer Intern by day ☼ and a Student by night ☾

 On going Adventures:
-- 👾 Malware Analysis CyberSecurity Enginner Intern
+- 👾 Malware Analysis & Reverse Engineering Intern

 <br/>